 Drive to Denmark, known for its undulating landscape, forests and beautiful beaches.
 Head to Elephant Rocks and Greens Pool for a swim or walk part of the Bibbulmun Track.
 Travel along the scenic Scotsdale Tourist Drive, stopping to feast on delicious produce, taste some award-winning cool climate wines, and buy some locally produced art and trinkets.

 Head west of Denmark towards Walpole, where you can experience the Valley of the Giants Tree Top Walk.
 On the way to Pemberton, take in impressive views from the Mount Frankland Wilderness Lookout or stretch your legs at Northcliffe’s Understory Art Trail.
 Once in Pemberton, pick up a bottle (or two) of wine from one of the area’s many cellar doors - they make the perfect accompaniment to a feast featuring fresh local flavours, including Pemberton’s finest delicacy, marron.

 Day 5 Pemberton to Nannup

-If you’re looking for a thrill, head to one of the three climbing trees in the region - the Dave Evans Bicentennial Tree, Gloucester Tree and Diamond Tree - and see how high you can climb.
+If you’re looking for a thrill, head to one of the two climbing trees in the region - the Dave Evans Bicentennial Tree or the Gloucester Tree - and see how high you can climb.
 On the hunt for black gold, aka the Manjimup black truffle?
 Go on a truffle hunt in season or taste this highly prized fungi at restaurants throughout town, then make your way to Bridgetown, stopping by farm gates to buy fresh produce along the way.
 Once in Bridgetown, meander down the Blackwood River, either by foot, bike or kayak.
 Move on to Nannup and discover why this town is called the ‘garden village’.

 Day 6 Nannup to Margaret River